mtcute/docs/guide/index.md

 You can use it the same way as in NodeJS.

 ### Deno
-If your project is using Deno, you should consider deleting your project.

-Deno is not supported and **will never be supported**.
+Deno is currently not supported, and there are no plans to support it in the near future.

-It is a terrible platform that is not suitable for anything.
+Consider using NodeJS instead.

 ### Anything else?